The hopper dredger Pedro Alvares Cabral on the Elbe, with terminals, harbour cranes and the Köhlbrand Bridge in the background

 Large ocean-going vessels as climate-friendly modes of transport

 Our goods cannot be transported in a more climate-friendly way than with large ocean-going vessels.
-A container ship with 20,000 TEU only emits around one third as much carbon dioxide per transported ton of freight as rail freight and only one twentieth of a truck.
+A container ship with 20,000 TEU only emits around a third as much carbon dioxide per transported tonne of freight as rail freight and only a twentieth of a truck.
 Even feeder ships emit around five times more CO2 than a large container ship.
-So every extra kilometer that the ocean-going vessel can travel to the destination of the goods protects our climate.
-If the ship travels to the port of Hamburg instead of Wilhelmshafen, for example, that is around 200 kilometers more by sea and around 20 kg of CO2 saved per tonne of freight compared to a truck.</p
+Every extra kilometre that the ocean-going vessel can travel to the destination of the goods therefore protects our climate.
+If the ship travels to the Port of Hamburg instead of Wilhelmshafen, for example, that's around 200 kilometres more by sea and around 20 kg of CO2 saved per tonne of freight compared to a truck.

-<p>In order for the climate-friendly mega-ships to be able to call at the Port of Hamburg (over 30% of the goods remain directly in the region), the access road and harbor basin must be reliably cleared of excess silt and sand.
-This is ensured by the sediment management of the HPA and the WSV.</p
+In order for the climate-friendly mega-ships to be able to call at the Port of Hamburg (over 30% of the goods remain directly in the region), the access road and harbour basin must be reliably cleared of excess mud and sand.
+This is ensured by the sediment management of the HPA and the WSV.

-<p>However, the dredgers also consume fuel and emit CO2&nbsp.
-There are currently two approaches to keeping CO2 emissions as low as possible: More climate-friendly fuels or ship propulsion systems and reducing dredging volumes by minimizing recirculating dredging.</p
+However, the dredgers also consume fuel and emit CO2 .
+There are currently two approaches to minimising CO2 emissions: More climate-friendly fuels or ship propulsion systems and reducing the amount of dredging by minimising recirculating dredging.

 Climate-friendly dredgers